-In addition, we are conducting a Phase 3 clinical program evaluating OMS103HP in patients undergoing arthroscopic partial meniscectomy surgery.
+We are conducting a Phase 3 clinical program evaluating OMS103HP in patients undergoing arthroscopic partial meniscectomy surgery.
 This clinical program is planned to consist of two trials.
-We expect to receive data from the first trial in the second half of 2012.
+We expect to receive data from the first trial in the fourth quarter of 2012.
 We are preparing for discussions with European regulatory authorities regarding the second Phase 3 clinical trial and, assuming sufficient resources, plan to begin that trial following completion of those discussions.
 OMS103HP demonstrated a drug effect in an earlier Phase 2 clinical trial in patients undergoing partial meniscectomy; however, we can provide no assurance that data from the ongoing Phase 3 meniscectomy program will demonstrate a drug effect or that the trials will meet the pre-specified efficacy endpoints or that additional trials will not be required by regulatory authorities.
-Also, we can provide no assurances that we will have sufficient resources to conduct the second clinical trial on schedule or at all.
-If we are delayed or unable to commence and complete the second clinical trial, we may be significantly delayed in seeking, or be unable to seek, marketing approval of OMS103HP.
+Also, we can provide no assurances that we will have sufficient resources to conduct the second clinical trial on schedule, or at all.
+If the data from either planned trial is negative or if we are delayed or unable to commence and complete the second clinical trial, we may be unable to seek, or be significantly delayed in seeking, marketing approval of OMS103HP, which could cause the market price of our common stock to decline significantly.